 One or more people on her team are overloaded.
 The decision to hire someone is the beginning of the relief.
 Problems remain unsolved.
 Work is piling up.
 The decision to hire you is a turning point; already she can begin to see how you are going to take up the work that is causing the pain.

 From the moment you accept the offer, the hiring manager, with a sense of relief, begins to mentally load work onto your plate.
 From that instant forward the hiring manager is — in her mind — offloading responsibilities and expectations onto you.
 From her perspective, it’s as if you have already started.

 The day that you walk into your new office for the first time, you are already behind.
 In most companies your email and calendar accounts will already be created.
 In some organizations you will already have a backlog of email and meetings.
 Even if there are no visible signs of a work backlog for you, rest assured that in the mind of the hiring manager, there are already a variety of problems for you to solve and myriad of expectations already on your shoulders.

 What to do

 - Don’t be naive.
 Pay attention to other people’s expectations of you — both spoken and unspoken — from the moment you accept the written offer.

 - Have a plan.
 Be deliberate in your efforts to understand the bigger picture.
 Get started on drafting a 90-day plan before you arrive on your first day.
 Pay particular attention to the eight dimensions of success.
 Finalize the plan with your new boss by the end of the second week.

 - Hold yourself accountable.
 Take some time at the end of every week to assess your progress.
-Use something like my 90-Day Weekly Worksheet (for individual contributors or for leaders) to help you be aware of all that is going on in the multiple dimensions of an organization.
+Use something like the Jump-Start Worksheet to help you be aware of all that is going on in the multiple dimensions of an organization.